TL; DR: The Scrum Master Theses

 The third set of the Scrum Master theses covers the Sprint Planning:

-- It used to be that a product owner would explain high-value user stories in a product backlog to the scrum team during sprint planning.
-The team would then turn these into more detailed user stories, and estimate the subsequent stories.
-There is now, however, a consensus among agile practitioners that working on these high-level user stories in separate backlog refinement and estimation meetings — before sprint planning — improves the quality of the stories and thus the outcome of the team’s work.
+- It used to be that a Product Owner would explain high-value user stories to the Scrum Team during Sprint Planning.
+The Scrum Team would then turn these into more detailed work items and probably the subsequent task.
+There is now, however, a consensus among practitioners that working on these high-level user stories continuously in separate Product Backlog refinement process — during the Sprint — actually improves the quality of the items and thus the outcome of the team’s work.